ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 You can now just double-click the cell that belongs to the Mod Folder Path + Name column to add or remove mods.  <br>
 To rearrange mod load order in Used Mods Table using drag and drop, you can just drag and drop the cell that belongs to  <br>
 the Mod Folder Path + Name column.  <br>
-Added feature: Image column now works.
+Added feature: Image column now works. <br>
+The app will now get the first valid image found in alphabetical order from a mod's folder. <br>
 Assuming the mod image path is valid and the image file type is supported,  <br>
 the image column will show a small image preview (48x48 size resolution) of the mod.  <br>
 You can also hover your mouse cursor over the image to see a larger preview of the image (512x512 size resolution or close to it).  <br>
-To see which image file types are supported, please see the "Themes Info" tab for more details.  <br>
+The supported image file types are: *.jpg, *.jpeg, *.png, *.bmp, and *.gif.  <br>
 Added feature: Right-click on a mod to open its folder or visit its link using your default browser.  <br>
 Removed feature: "Enable Mod Randomization button".
 Now, you simply click the "Randomly Add and Remove Mods" button to randomize your mods.  <br>
 A warning message will pop up to confirm if you want to randomize your mods or not.  <br>